HOME FAQs BOOKS JOBS: Help Wanted Suggestions you are here: Hotline/Forum => Letter 46603

 January 13, 2011

 Well, yes, it could work "in theory".
-But really?
+But in practice?
 Sorry, but I doubt it.
-Most plating has a limited thickness due to such factors as: the tensile or compressive stresses become so severe that the object lacks real mechanical integrity; the plating becomes too porous as small lumps grow on big lumps and you don't get plating down between them.
-With a carefully engineered cell, with plating solution jetted at the surface, it might be possible to repeat your steps a few times and build a few mm of rod, but as a practical way to do continuous extrusion, I don't think it looks very hopeful.
+Most plating has a very limited thickness due to such factors as: the tensile or compressive stresses become so severe that the object lacks real mechanical integrity; the plating becomes too porous as small lumps grow on big lumps and you don't get plating down between them.
+With a carefully engineered cell, with plating solution jetted at the surface, it might be possible to repeat your steps a few times and build a few mm of rod, but as a practical way to do continuous extrusion for anything but very small robots, I don't think it looks very hopeful.
 Good luck.

 Regards,